Archetype-CSS/Archetype-docs/docs/designPrinciples.md

 It’s always up to date with the rest of lonelyplanet.com because it uses the exact same templates and CSS.
 As we’re not just performing static analysis of the CSS we are also able to showcase components that require JS too.
 It becomes a risk free environment where developers can build and tweak components and then allow them to propagate out to the rest of the applications.

+### Specificity

+>"The problem with such a depth is that it enforces a much greater dependency on a particular HTML structure.
+Components on the page can’t be easily moved around" - [Jonathan Snook](https://twitter.com/snookca)

+Minimize "depth of applicability" in order to avoid over-reliance on a predefined HTML structure and hindering modularity and flexibility of components.
+This also helps to prevent introducing potential specificity issues which are notoriously difficult to debug.
+When selectors are kept succinct, it also becomes easier to convert components into templates for dynamic content [[1]](addendum.md).

+### Guidelines for Minimal Specificity

+  * Do not use CSS ID selectors.
+  * Do not use location based selectors to change a component's appearance based on its page position or region - i.e. (main-content, side-bar, footer, etc)[[17]](addendum.md).
+When a component has different appearances create a new component by changing out its structure or skin class.
+  * Always name-space state class names e.g. `.is-disabled` or `.is-collapsed` with a prefix.
+  * Avoid the use of element selectors in order to keep them free from context and un-coupled to the HTML.
+Scope HTML element selectors with a class on the root element or a parent element so that these styles are opt-in rather than opt-out.
+This will avoid redundant overrides of un-needed styles and keep specificity minimal. [[1]](addendum.md) [[27]](addendum.md) [[28]](addendum.md)
+  * `!important` should be avoided as much as possible.
+State and utility styles are an examples of an acceptable use of `!important` [[1]](addendum.md).
+The reason for this is that they are applied to the element and must override any default component styles.
+  * Never qualify a selector with an element selector e.g. `ul.nav`, as this decreases selector performance, creates a context dependency, and increases the selector's specificity.
+These are all things to be avoided [[1]](addendum.md) [[12]](addendum.md).
+Applying styles directly to the element, or qualifying a slector with an element name should be considered as harmful as polluting the global name space in JavaScript.
+Don't do it.